Where To Find Creative Inspiration: Unlocking Your Imagination

 - Make being imaginative something that happens all the time, every day, without fail

 Consider doing freewriting first thing in the morning or ending each night with a sketch.
-Try taking “creativity breaks” throughout the workday – whatever routines help.
+Try taking “creativity breaks” throughout the workday – whatever routines work for you.

 Creative Communities: Expanding Horizons Together Through Sharing

-One of the best ways to gain ideas is to connect with other individuals who think similarly.
+One of the best ways to gain ideas is to connect with like-minded individuals.
 This can take many forms, such as:

 - Joining online forums or groups where artists trade their secrets and methods freely amongst themselves;